Addressing SIFIs – Implementation

 The FSB has designated policy measures for systemically important financial institutions (SIFIs) as one of the priority areas for implementation monitoring.
 The task of regular monitoring and reporting in this area is carried out by the FSB in collaboration with standard-setting bodies.

-The FSB published in November 2018 its fourth annual report on the implementation and effects of the G20 financial regulatory reforms.
+The FSB published in October 2019 its fifth annual report on the implementation and effects of the G20 financial regulatory reforms.
 Below is an extract from this report on the status of implementation of too-big-to-fail reforms.

 Processes for identifying G-SIFIs are in place.

-Lists of G-SIBs are reviewed annually, while the BCBS recently published its revised assessment framework for G-SIBs.
+Lists of G-SIBs are reviewed annually, and the BCBS published in July 2018 its revised assessment framework for G-SIBs.

 The IAIS is developing a holistic framework to mitigate systemic risk in the insurance sector.
-In light of progress with that framework, the FSB, in consultation with the IAIS and national authorities, has decided not to engage in an identification of global systemically important insurers (G-SIIs) in 2018.
-The FSB will assess the IAIS’s recommendation to suspend G-SII identification from 2020 once the holistic framework is finalised in November 2019.1
+In light of progress with that framework, the FSB, in consultation with the IAIS and national authorities, decided not to engage in an identification of global systemically important insurers (G-SIIs) in 2018.
+The FSB will assess the IAIS’s recommendation to suspend G-SII identification from 2020 once the holistic framework is finalised.

 The assessment methodologies for identifying non-bank non-insurer global systemically important financial institutions (NBNI G-SIFIs) will be finalised after the work on addressing structural vulnerabilities from asset management activities is completed.